Weston-super-Mare (UK Parliament constituency)

-Weston-super-Mare is a constituency represented in the House of Commons of the UK Parliament since 2005 by John Penrose, a Conservative.
+Weston-super-Mare is a constituency represented in the House of Commons of the UK Parliament by Dan Aldridge from the Labour Party since 2024.
+Before then it was held since 2005 by John Penrose, a Conservative.

 History

 The seat was created under the Representation of the People Act 1918.
 Its forerunner was the North Somerset division created in 1885.

 The by-election of 1934 was triggered by the acceptance of the appointment of Lord Erskine to the position of Governor of Madras Presidency, that of 1958 by the death of Ian Orr-Ewing and that of 1969 by the death of David Webster.